OpenPodcar/OpenPodcar/README.md

 The lidar needs to be set up over Ethernet.
 The laptop must be on a wired network, not wifi.
 The IPs must be configured as in the velodyne.
 The default lidar IP is 192.168.1.201.

-Please follow the velodyne installation instructions for ROS from [here](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16).
+Please follow the Velodyne installation instructions for ROS from [here](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16).

 ## IV. <a name="hardware-setup"></a> Hardware Setup